top of page

 A3.webp

-The temple region has multiple layers, so only an experienced injector is able to confidently inject into the correct layer.
+3. The temple region has multiple layers, so only an experienced injector is able to confidently inject into the correct layer.
 Injections into the wrong layer can lead to lumpiness or uneven filling if it is too superficial, or migration of the filler if it is too deep.
 The deep fat of the temple is linked to the deep cheek fat, so filler injected into the deep temple fat can potentially migrate down to the deep cheek fat.

 There are two ways to inject the temple, using a sharp needle or a cannula (blunt tube).
+I personally prefer using the cannula method for a couple of reasons.

-The temple is a relatively large area, and it is much easier to have an even and smooth result when using a cannula than a sharp needle.
+1. The temple is a relatively large area, and it is much easier to have an even and smooth result when using a cannula than a sharp needle.
 Sharp needle injections may cause the filler to appear lumpy.

-When using a sharp needle, the filler must be placed deeply on the bone for safety reasons, and this means that more filler product needs to be used to achieve the same amount of lifting.
+2. When using a sharp needle, the filler must be placed deeply on the bone for safety reasons, and this means that more filler product needs to be used to achieve the same amount of lifting.
 The use of the blunt cannula allows us to fill more superficially in a safe manner and allows for more efficient use of product.

 B1.webp

-Use of a sharp needle technique increases bruising risk.
-Use of a blunt cannula nudges aside any large blood vessels and avoids puncturing them.
 The forehead is also best injected with a cannula for similar reasons.
 A cannula allows us to access a large area with minimal entry points (usually 3 to cover the entire forehead), and the blunt nature of the cannula also minimises risk of puncturing blood vessel.
 The filler product should be placed under the muscle, just above the bone to prevent the filler from appearing lumpy.

 It is best to find an injector who has attended multiple cadaveric dissection courses and is knowledgeable in the anatomy of the face, as well as being proficient in the techniques for forehead and temple augmentation.